cursey/reframework-book/src/troubleshooting/VR-Troubleshooting.md

 ## What graphical settings are broken?
 Volumetric Lighting, Lens Flares, TAA, and Motion Blur.
 Will need the help of someone more experienced with shaders to fix these.

+TAA has a partial fix in the latest nightly builds.

 ## What graphical settings are forced?
 These are forced, but the forcing can be toggled off in REFramework's menu, under VR.